Riiiiichard/hello-world/README.md

 # hello-world
-A start learning of Github
+A start of learning of Github